nixnerd2038/GameNotes/dr_dekker.md

         - He said he found a woman (Jessica) in his extra hour he found attractive, so he undressed her and took nude photos of her
         - Bryce said he had stolen some milk from a corner store and "bigger things".
         - Also stole petrol, electricals, etc. to prove to himself he can, "to prove [his] extra hour is actually real".
+        - Also like to move things around to make them appear to be floating in mid-air
+        	- Would often unsetle people or cause panic (this creates Chaos)
         - Denies any murders
 - States he took a while to figure out that time was frozen because "he lives on [his] own".
     - Lives alone, occassionally visits his father who lives alone in sheltered housing with dementia